 With your support, the Traverse Theatre can offer artists opportunities to build international connections and exchanges to inspire, develop and tell stories across different platforms.
 Please consider making a donation to the Traverse Theatre today and support the future of international theatre exchange.

-- A gift of £100 could provide a translation of a short work, like I ❤️🍦
+- A gift of £100 could provide a translation of a short work, like I ❤️🍦 into Japanese.

 - A gift of £50 could help pay for a half-day workshop with an international artist.